 - Humpbacks can live for up to 50 years

-If you want a chance to see these magnificent creatures the people to contact to contact are Dingle Bay Charters at the Marina in Dingle, Mick Sheeran in Ventry and Jan Duggan in Dunquin.
+If you want a chance to see these magnificent creatures, you can contact Mick Sheeran in Ventry and Jan Duggan in Dunquin.

 Mick Sheeran: www.marinetours.ie